-Bite into the ultimate chocolate chip cookie experience with soft and chewy gluten-free zucchini cookies!
-Loaded with oatmeal, chocolate chips, and a touch of maple syrup and cinnamon, they are hearty while being perfectly sweet.
-Easy dairy-free adaptations are included!
+Bite into the ultimate chocolate chip cookie experience with these soft and chewy gluten free zucchini cookies — yes, zucchini in a cookie, and yes, they’re that good.
+Loaded with oatmeal, chocolate chips, and a touch of maple syrup and cinnamon, they’re hearty, perfectly sweet, and a sneaky way to use up that garden zucchini.
+Easy dairy free adaptations included.

 Want to Save This Recipe?